OCA/sale-workflow/sale_service_project/README.rst

 Sale Service Project
 ====================

+This module helps you to manage task created from sales order, let you choose if you wants to invoice from sale order or from task, and helps you to control with sale order must be invoiced or not depending if the task have been done or not.
-This module adds the option to assign materials and/or work to a service product type which serve as a template transferring this information to the line order which may be changed.
+This module adds the option to assign materials and/or works to a service product type which serve as a template transferring this information to the line order which may be changed.
 This module extends the functionality of the *sale_service* module creating a